Type 2 Diabetes Management Online

 How a telehealth GP can help

 A NewDoc telehealth GP can support most parts of routine type 2 diabetes care.
-Your GP can review your current medications, renew eScripts, order pathology tests (including HbA1c, fasting glucose, lipids, kidney function, and liver function), and refer you to endocrinologists, dietitians, diabetes educators, or exercise physiologists as needed.
+Your GP can review your current medications and renew eScripts.
+They can also order pathology tests (HbA1c, fasting glucose, lipids, kidney and liver function) and refer you to specialists such as endocrinologists, dietitians, diabetes educators, or exercise physiologists.

 Treatment and monitoring

 Treatment is individualised.
-Many people start with lifestyle changes — dietary adjustments, physical activity, weight management, and reducing alcohol — alongside oral diabetes medications listed on the PBS.
+Many people start with lifestyle changes such as dietary adjustments, physical activity, weight management, and reducing alcohol, alongside oral diabetes medications listed on the PBS.
 Some people may need additional classes of medication over time, and your GP will discuss options tailored to your circumstances.

-Regular monitoring typically includes an HbA1c test every three to six months, annual checks of cholesterol and kidney function, yearly eye checks with an optometrist, and a diabetic foot check with a GP or podiatrist at least annually.
+Regular monitoring typically includes an HbA1c test every three to six months, plus annual checks of cholesterol and kidney function.
+You should also have yearly eye checks with an optometrist, and a diabetic foot check with a GP or podiatrist at least once a year.
 Home blood glucose monitoring may be recommended depending on your treatment plan.

 When to see a GP in person